 Reporting Extracts

-TBD
+TBD Need to determine what data/tables are needed for reporting.

 The Report Schema is used to house data that is made available to other systems.
 This will require the set-up of a new procedure and the creation of several tables.